Balsas, Maranhão, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. Ensure that you find the correct kind.
-The vast majority of adapters available online are simply plug changers and require your electronics to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types C and N. Check that you find the necessary kind.
+Many adapters currently being sold are simply plugs and require your electronics to convert the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be appropriate for most countries.

 What to wear/what to pack: